-Nosie modelling was undertaken for the Albion Park Bypass (Renzo Tonnin and Associates, 2015).
-Day time $L{Aeq, 9 hr}$ predictions have been referenced for 2030 design year (build scenario).
+Noise modelling was undertaken for the Albion Park Bypass (Renzo Tonnin and Associates, 2015).
+Day time L{Aeq 15 hr} and night time L{Aeq, 9 hr} predictions have been referenced for 2030 design year (build scenario).

 Noise levels have the potential to be at or above the adopted road traffic noise goals extend into the western boundary of the Central precinct.
+Noise emissions from future operation of the Princes Highway including the Albion Park Bypass Project will need to be included in planning and acoustic design of the proposed development.